valtimo-platform/valtimo-documentation/contributing/branching-and-release-strategy.md

 In some cases, feature branches like explained above for the back-end libraries, can also be used for the front-end libraries.
 For this reason, branches for parts of a feature behind a feature toggle, are prefixed with `story/`, for
-example: `story/12345-add-button`.
+example: `story/add-button` or `story/12345-add-button` (if a story number is available).
 The naming scheme `feature/*` is reserved for longer lived feature branches.

 If the use case calls for it, feature toggles can be retained if a feature is finished, for example if the feature needs to be turned off by default.